lingtouyangLeo/task-list/README.md

 # task-list

-simple web app using AWS dynamoDB as Database, AWS Amplify to host React app, AWS lambda to host API , components are using pkgs from MUI
+simple web app using AWS dynamoDB as Database, AWS Amplify to host React app, AWS lambda to host API , components are using pkgs from MUI, express as

 ## Material UI